RosterElf Logo

 Termination policy FAQ

 • Yes.
-This template provides a solid foundation, but you should tailor it to reflect your specific workplace, management structure, and any applicable modern award or enterprise agreement.
-Ensure procedures align with Fair Work requirements for procedural fairness.
+The template is a solid starting point, but you should tailor it to your workplace, management structure and any applicable modern award or enterprise agreement.
+Make sure the notice periods and procedures align with Fair Work requirements, then store it and track acknowledgements in your HR software.